 But normally, I’ll make my own pizza dough in the bread machine.
 I use the recipe for 2 lbs. of dough, and add oregano, basil and garlic powder right into the ingredients.
 Once the dough is made, I’ll roll it out into 5-6 personal size pizzas and partially bake them for about 20 minutes.
 Once the crusts are cool, I stack them all in a gallon-size freezer bag and pop the bag into the freezer.
 When I’m in the mood for pizza, a frozen crust takes only a few minutes to thaw out while I am getting the rest of the ingredients together.

 Step 2 – Sauce

 I use the toaster oven because it takes less power to use than the oven, and why waste money heating up a big oven for just one pizza?
 Use a stone or put the crust directly on the rack of the toaster oven.

 Add some sauce to the crust and spread it around with the back of a spoon.
 I don’t use any special pizza sauce – just my own homemade sauce or from the jar of sauce bought on sale.

 Step 3 – Cheese & spices

 Next, add shredded mozzarella.
 I happen to like a LOT of cheese on my pizza!
-I get the huge 5 lb. bags of shredded mozzarella at the discount store for about $10.00 and keep it in the freezer.
+I get the huge 5 lb. bags of shredded mozzarella at Aldi for about $8.00 and keep it in the freezer.
 When I need some, I just break off a hunk, and crumble it over the crust and sauce.

 If you want, you can add basil, oregano, crushed red pepper, garlic or garlic powder, or something like the mix pictured that comes in a little glass grinder.